monster-js/monster-js/docs/main-concept/observed-attributes.md

 ```

 In this example:

-* The `App` component contains a button that increments a `clickCount` state each time it’s clicked.
+* The `App` component contains a button that increments a `clickCount` state.
-* The `Counter` component is used with the `count` attribute set to `clickCount()`—the current value of `clickCount`.
-* As `clickCount` changes, `Counter` receives the updated `count` attribute, triggering the `attributeChanged` hook to update the displayed count.
+* The `Counter` component observes the `count` attribute, updating its display dynamically as the `clickCount` state changes in the parent.

 ## Key Points

-* Use `observedAttributes` in `registerConfig` to specify which attributes to monitor.
-* `attributeChanged` responds to all observed attributes, allowing you to react to multiple changes in a single hook.
-* `namedAttrChanged` simplifies observing single attributes and is an alternative to `attributeChanged`.

-By following these steps, Weco JS components can efficiently track and respond to attribute changes for reactive, data-driven behavior.
+* **Specifying Observed Attributes**: Define observed attributes in the `observedAttributes` array when registering a component.
+* **Reacting to Changes**: Use the `attributeChanged` hook to handle multiple attributes or `namedAttrChanged` for single attributes.
+* **Transforming Attribute Values**: Leverage transformers like `toBoolean`, `toNumber`, or `toJsonObject` with `namedAttrChanged` to process attribute values automatically.
+* **Lifecycle Hooks Integration**: The `attributeChanged` and `namedAttrChanged` hooks are part of Weco JS's robust lifecycle system, making it easy to manage dynamic component behavior efficiently.

+By leveraging Weco JS's observed attributes and lifecycle hooks, you can create components that dynamically respond to attribute changes, enabling powerful and reactive application designs.